Downtown Baltimore Focus Areas.

 • 1

-Continue to Strengthen the Bromo Arts Districtarrow
+Continue to Strengthen the Bromo Arts District

 The Bromo Arts District is a key feature within DPOB’s DMA.
 DPOB supports the program and initiatives of the Bromo Arts District which strengthens the creative community and visitor experience within Downtown through the production of collaborative large scale events, promotion of diverse programming and opportunities, resource sharing, and arts advocacy.
 The arts are essential in the creation and expansion of Downtown.
 Over 400 events take place in Bromo annually, resulting in more than 275,000 annual visits from individuals experiencing live performances, gallery exhibitions, and open studios.
 The growth of the creative economy directly impacts local artists and has a sizable secondary impact on adjacent industries.